Planting Lilies in Spring

 Asiatic Lilies

-EARLY blooming, not tall, a host of colors and bicolors.
+Early blooming, not tall, a host of colors and bicolors.
 Asiatics face upward with star-shaped blooms, making them great for cutting.
 Most grow to only about 3 ft. and open several blooms on each stalk, a ready-made bouquet.
 Bloom starts in most zones in June and goes on for about 5 weeks, depending on variety.

 Asiatic Lilies